ArthurVitor/Pokedex/README.md

 ### Features
 - Search for Pokemon by name or number
 - View information about each Pokemon, including its type, abilities, and stats
-- Add Pokemon to a favorites list for easy access later

 ### Requirements
 - Python 3.7+